Boxcar87/PRKHelper/README.md

 Step 6: Hit confirm

-Step 7: Use commands as show below
+Step 7: Use commands as shown below

 Timer will not let you know when it expires, sorry :)